Research Integrity & Compliance Programs

 The USF Institutional Animal Care and Use Committee (IACUC): Supporting excellence in research and teaching involving vertebrate animals.

-Providing comprehensive regulatory support, guidance and education to Sponsor-Investigators who need to file an Investigational New Drug (IND) or Investigational Device Exemption (IDE) application for U.S. Food and Drug Administration (FDA)-regulated clinical research.
+Providing education to Sponsor-Investigators who are considering research under an Investigational New Drug (IND) or Investigational Device Exemption (IDE) application for U.S. Food and Drug Administration (FDA).
+This program is currently under development.

 The Quality Assurance / Quality Improvement (QA/QI) Program assists researchers in performing human subject research of the highest ethical standards.
 In addition to routine and for-cause audits, the QA/QI Program provides education to researchers and their study teams and provides them with tools to facilitate the conduct of their research.
 Additionally, the QA/QI Program is responsible for monitoring ClinicalTrials.gov compliance.

 The USF Ionizing Radiation Safety Office provides training and support to the USF researcher utilizing radioactive materials or equipment that produces ionizing radiation.
 The purpose of the Laser Safety Program is to ensure the safe use of lasers in USF research by identifying hazards, providing recommendations for proper use, and for laser safety training.
 USF is approved to purchase alcohol, free of the Federal Alcohol Tax.